wp-plugins/my-calendar/trunk/readme.txt

 == Changelog ==

+= 1.8.4 =

+* Mini calendar widget had a mis-labeled option field
+* Custom User settings for event region didn't function correctly.
+* A variety of bug fixes applied to events repeating on a monthly-by-day basis

 = 1.8.3 =

 * Turned on spam flag toggle, which I had commented out and failed to restore...